sceccotti89/Distributed-File-System/README.md

 ### Gradle

 You don't need to download **gradle**, because you can use the gradle wrapper that provides for you all the necessary tools.
 It automatically starts when you launch one of the subsequent commands.
+You have only to set the **JAVA_HOME** environment variable.

 The Client can be built with:
 ```bash